 11) IMPROVE YOUR WEBSITE

 For most of us photographers, our website is our ‘shop front’ and the first port of call for many potential clients.
 Take this time to have a really good look through your website and see if it can be improved or updated.
-I’ve created a free resource video on creating an effective website in my Facebook group for photographers, and I can heartily recommend The Design Space for any website templates, advice, courses etc. I also offer website reviews if you’d like me to cast an eye over yours and give you some constructive advice on how you might improve it.
+I’ve created a free resource video on creating an effective website in my Facebook group for photographers, and I can heartily recommend The Design Space for any website templates, advice, courses etc. There are detailed resources to help you create your website in The Shutterhood, including a training by the fantastic Melissa Love (head honcho at The Design Space).

 12) SELL SOME ALBUMS